 Beddefarte History, Family Crest & Coats of Arms

 The present generation of the Beddefarte family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
-Their name comes from having lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086."
+Their name comes from having lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086.
+The former had held the same lands before the Conquest."

 Early Origins of the Beddefarte family